-Some private lenders offer options for refinancing your federal, private or even a mix of borrower's private and federal loans.
+Some private lenders offer options for refinancing your federal, private, or even a mix of borrower's private and federal student loans.
 But they can’t perform the consolidation activity.
 It is solely performed by the government and also they consolidate only federal student loans.
 Refinancing your loan will give a new loan with a different and probably lower rate of interest with liberal repayment options.
 Thus, it is one of the ways to repay your loan.

-It is a crucial decision to take in order to refinance your loan as you will lose the opportunity to take public service forgiveness program, repayment options based on your income, forbearance & deferment options when you are facing difficulty with finances.
+It is a crucial decision to take to refinance your loan as you will lose the opportunity to take public service forgiveness program, repayment options based on your income, forbearance & deferment options when you are facing difficulty with finances.

 To refinance your loan, there are certain requirements that the lender will look into, the most important one is to have a cosigner to it.
 A cosigner is an individual who will pay your debt if you are not able to do with conditions to it.

-Let us know how refinancing of student loans works with a cosigner to it, the process, related benefits and drawbacks, and other things.
+Let us know how refinancing of student loans works with a cosigner to it, the process, related benefits and drawbacks, and more.